kakitone/MetaFinisherSC/README.md

         git clone https://github.com/kakitone/MetaFinisherSC.git

-2. Get into the MetaFinisherSC folder, create directory to hold the data, download data from Dropbox and check to see if you get everything(contigs.fasta, raw_reads.fasta, reference.fasta).
+2. Get into the MetaFinisherSC folder, create directory to hold the data, download data from Dropbox and check to see if you get everything(LC.fasta, LR.fasta, reference.fasta).

         cd MetaFinisherSC/